zoot101/snapraid-daily/README.md

 * [https://github.com/zoot101/snapraid-daily/tree/main/docs/muttrc-examples](https://github.com/zoot101/snapraid-daily/tree/main/docs/muttrc-examples)

-Three sample configs are provided along with instructions on how to set them up.
+The following sample configs are provided along with instructions on how to set them up.

 * Gmail via App Passwords
 * Outlook via Oauth2
 * Gmail via Oauth2
+* Fastmail.com
+* ntfy (Self-Hosted)

 Comment out to disable email notifications.
 If one wants to use an alternative form of notifcation either instead of emails or in addtion to them see the Notification Hooks section below.